 These are just some of the many tarp configurations that you can find out there.
 There are more advanced configurations but these setups are just the basic ones and highly recommended for newbie tarp campers.

 It’s hard to imagine camping without the traditional tent.
 However, if you are ready to explore your options and want a minimalist solution to camp shelter, you should consider getting a tarp.
 As we have outlined her, it has a lot of benefits and many of them are not found in conventional tents.
 Tarp shelter camping might just be the idea that will add a new dimension to your outdoor activities.
+For more insight on the best camping tarp, see our earlier article on this topic.

 So, have we convinced you to try camping with a tarp?
 Let us know in the comments.
 If you have tried tarp camping before, feel free to share you experiences and tips below.
 Happy camping!